medic/cht-core/shared-libs/cht-datasource/README.md

-# CHT Script API
+# CHT Datasource

-The CHT Script API library is intended to be agnostic and simple.
+The CHT Datasource library is intended to be agnostic and simple.
 It provides a versioned API from feature modules.

 ## API v1